serviewcare/EJDBKit/README.md

 and gnashing of the teeth!
 You..have...been...warned!!!

-Ok..so if you're still here, it's not all doom and gloom as I intend to actively work on this project at least until I'm satisfied it is a complete and more imporantly, a correct implementation of ejdb.
+Ok..so if you're still here, it's not all doom and gloom as I intend to actively work on this project at least until I'm satisfied it is complete and more importantly, a correct Objective-C implementation of ejdb.

 Building
 =================